-Under legislation, a new draft of which was submitted in September 2016, the soon-to-be merged state monopoly may be allowed to offer new products such as fantasy sports virtual sports betting and e-sports bets.
+Under new legislation the merged state monopoly may be allowed to offer new products such as virtual sports betting.

 Gross gaming revenue for the regulated gambling market in Finland grew 2.5 percent last year to €1.7bn.

 In its legislation, the Finnish government has traditionally put a great deal of emphasis on addiction prevention and player protection.